innerwebblueprint/iwb-wp-website-factory/README.md

 iwbp/iwb-wp-website-factory

-This image is based off the offical 'wordpress' image and add's a distributed cloud storage layer using Storj.
+This image is based off the offical 'wordpress' image and add a distributed cloud storage layer using Storj.
 It also includes some 'backend' scripting to handle automated backup and restores using the distributed cloud storage layer.

 It automatically backs up a wordpress site, files and database, to Storj.
 The image also restores a wordpress site to it's last backed up state on a newly deployed docker container, pulling from Storj encrypted persistent distributed storage.